 Continuous practice of meditation restores your healthy thoughts, emotional balance, and overall well-being.

 7. Try Light Therapy

 — Psychiatry Advisor (@PsychiatryAdv) March 7, 2017

-Light therapy is one of the least costly ways to treat depression.
-The patient sits under an artificial light for a set of period of time each day.
-Some say it is more effective than antidepressant monotherapy.
-The biological clock of people with bipolar disorder is not working properly, and exposure to periods of light and darkness can change their sleep patterns.
-You may want to consult your doctor before trying this therapy.
+Light therapy can be one of the least costly ways to treat depression symptoms, but you should consult with your doctor before trying this therapy.
+During light therapy, the patient sits under an artificial light for a set of period of time each day.
+The biological clock of people with bipolar disorder does not work properly, so exposure to periods of light and darkness can change their sleep patterns.

 **Disclaimer: All content on this site is a suggested approach to help alleviate symptoms.
 The suggested remedies may have varying effects for each person.
 Please read our full disclaimer here**